rathhehs/rathhehs.github.io/_pages/about.md

 My name is Houshi He, currently pursuing a Bachelor's degree in Statistics at [Jilin University](https://www.jlu.edu.cn/) (09/2020-06/2024).

-My passion lies in the fields of data mining and data science, and I am also interested in statistical modelling and causal inference.
+My passion lies in the fields of data mining and statistical modelling, and I am also interested in causal inference.

 I used to work at [Tencent](https://www.tencent.com/en-us/) and [General Eletric](https://www.ge.com/) as an intern.